-- Volume of moving violation issuance - Future compliance rates with the current 30-day payment period - Future participation rates in payment plans - Duration of payment plans, which will be influenced by the balances of the amounts due - Judicial Bureau-initiated collection agency actions, tax offsets, and other enforcement efforts
+- Future participation rates in payment plans - Duration of payment plans, which will be influenced by the balances of the amounts due - Judicial Bureau-initiated collection agency actions, tax offsets, and other enforcement efforts

-10 Updated data for more recent years was unavailable at the time of publication.
-Testimony of Gregg Mousley, Judicial Bureau, to the House Judiciary Committee, January 22, 2020.
+11 Updated data for more recent years was unavailable at the time of publication.
+Testimony of Gregg Mousley, Judicial Bureau, to the House Judiciary Committee, January 22, 2020. https://legislature.vermont.gov/Documents/2020/WorkGroups/House%20Judiciary/Bills/H.578/Written%20Testimonv/H.

-$[\]frac{\text{https://legislature.vermont.gov/Documents/2020/WorkGroups/House\%20Judiciary/Bills/H.578/Written\%20Testimony/H.}{578\sim Gregg\%20Mouslev\sim Collection\%20Efforts\%20Civil\%20Violations\%202020\sim 1-22-2020.pdf}$